dicekeys/seeded-crypto/doxygen/Key-Derivation Options JSON Format copy.md

     "Ed25519"            // the current default for SigningKey
 ```

-The `algorithm` field should never be set for `"keyType": "Seed"`.
+The `algorithm` field should never be set for `"keyType": "Secret"`.

 #### keyLengthInBytes
 ```TypeScript
 "keyLengthInBytes"?: number // e.g. "keyLengthInBytes": 32
 ```

-Set this value when using `"KeyType": "Seed"` to set the size of the seed to be derived (in bytes, as the name implies).
+Set this value when using `"KeyType": "Secret"` to set the size of the secret to be derived (in bytes, as the name implies).
 If set for other `keyType`s, it must
 match the keyLengthInBytes of that algorithm (32 bytes for the current algorithms).

 If this library is extended to support `algorithm` values with multiple key-length